nerdymedic/matgoebel/content/authors/admin/_index.md

 ## About Me

-Mat Goebel is an emergency medicine physician, fellowship trained in research and EMS, at Mercy Medical Center.
+Mat Goebel is a board-certified emergency medicine physician, fellowship trained in research and EMS, at Mercy Medical Center.
 His research interests include EMS, STEMI, cardiac arrest, EKGs, cybersecurity, natural language processing, data visualization, and applications of machine learning.